w3f/Grants-Program/applications/wika-network.md

 So why Wika Network?
-Because we are engaged in solving this problem to make the internet a better place, and we believe that with blockchain technology and Polkadot ecosystem, we have all the necessary foundations and ingredients to succeed.
+Because we are engaged in solving this problem to make the internet a better place, and we believe that with blockchain technology and Polkadot ecosystem, we have all the necessary foundations and ingredients to succeed:

+- Trustless design.
+- Decentralization.
+- Transparency.
+- Anonimity.
+- Security.